jundalisay/sp/content/en/superphysics/principles/chapter-12.md

 {{< q a="Rene Descartes" c="Principles of Philosophy, Preface" >}}
 All Philosophy is like a tree.
-- Metaphysics is the root
-- Physics the trunk
-- All the other sciences are the branches that grow out of this trunk.
+Metaphysics is the root.
+Physics the trunk.
+All the other sciences are the branches that grow out of this trunk.
 We gather fruit from the extremities of the branches of trees, not from the roots or the trunks.
 {{< /q >}}